ktolembek/demo/readme.md

 This is a temporary storage mechanism that resets every time the application restarts.
 It doesn't use SQLite or any other persistent storage mechanism.
 - For simplicity I haven't used any authentication or authorization mechanisms in this implementation.
 - BDD style plugins like Cucumber or Behave weren't used to avoid additional dependencies and complexity.
+- A simple Supertest.js test suite is also included for alternative API testing.